s-sarthakprakash/PCOS_Therapeutic_Peptide/README.md

 *(Figure 1: Comparison of Binding Free Energy.
 The mutant trap shows a >2-fold increase in affinity.)*

 #### 2. Structural Validation
-The mutant peptide targets the leucine zipper domain of CHOP wjile preserving the structural integrity of the hydrophobic interface.
+The mutant peptide targets the leucine zipper domain of CHOP while preserving the structural integrity of the hydrophobic interface.

 ![Docking Complex](images/mutant_complex_HQ.png)
 *(Figure 2: PyMOL visualization of the Mutant Peptide [Blue] bound to DDIT3 [Gray].
 Key mutations are highlighted in yellow.)*